Ipsden: Ipsden House

 Ipsden House was built in the 17th century.
 It was remodelled in the 18th century, probably 1764 which is the date on the rainwater heads, and one wing was gothicised in 1800.
-In the grounds is a dovecote that the DoE dated to the 15th century but Sherwood and Pevsner consider to be 17th century.
+In the grounds is a dovecote that the Department of the Environment dated to the 15th century but Sherwood and Nikolaus Pevsner considered to be 17th century.
 Early in the 19th century Ipsden House was the home of John and Anne-Marie Reade.
 Their son Charles Reade, born at Ipsden in 1814, became a novelist and dramatist.
 In 1823 their second daughter, Julia Susanna, was married to the missionary Allen Francis Gardiner (1794–1851).

 Their other son, John Thurlow Reade died in India in 1827, and there is a pyramidal stone monument to him in a field around 0.5 mi north of Ipsden House.
-Another member of the family, the historian and explorer William Winwood Reade (1838–75), is buried in St. Mary's churchyard.
+Another member of the family, the historian and explorer William Winwood Reade (1838–75), is buried in St Mary's churchyard.
 Between 1930 and 1939, Ipsden House was the home of novelist Rosamond Lehmann and her husband Wogan Philipps, 2nd Baron Milford.
 Close to the house is a small stone circle, druidical in style.
 It is not ancient but was created in 1827.